-[Degree : Doctor of Philosophy(Philosophy)]
+[Degree: Doctor of Philosophy(Philosophy)] "The spirit of freedom and independence"

 Individuals should act autonomously in the following.
 They should establish their research theme and conduct independent research activities as researchers or university faculty members in horticultural science or leading as members of management in companies or administrative organizations involved with horticultural science.
 They should simultaneously develop research science ethics, supervising and leading stakeholders with a sense of scientific responsibility towards society.